Best Window Treatments for Large Windows

 Small, tucked-away windows – such as dormer windows – can be incredibly difficult to cover.
 The limited space not only makes it difficult to maneuver, but also severely limits your options.

-Our Recommendation: A beautiful Soft Roman Shade can do the trick.
+Our Recommendation: A beautiful Soft Roman Shades can do the trick.
 “Roman shades are such a great way to treat windows,” writes interior design blogger Bridget A. Otto.
 Roman shades “warm up windows while providing privacy and protection from the sun,” adds interior designer Killy Scheer.

 Bay windows add architectural dimension to any home, providing a wow factor both inside and out.
 However, with three sides and various angles, these windows can also be a nightmare to cover for most homeowners.
 One one hand, you want privacy and light control, but on the other hand, you don’t want to obscure your beautiful bay window with the wrong bay window treatment.